Modernization of General Education

 • Mark Largent, Vice Provost and Dean of Undergraduate Education

-• Stacia Moroski-Rigney, Project Lead and Director, Office of Accreditation, Assessment, Curriculum, and Compliance (AACC)
+• Stacia Moroski-Rigney, Project Lead and Assistant Provost, Office of Accreditation, Assessment, Curriculum, and Compliance (AACC)

 • Elizabeth Elliott, AACC Project Manager